COMING OF AGE

 PIVOTING MY PURPOSE

-An unrelenting quest to expand my creative horizon led me to further study acting, painting, drawing, voice, dance, and Italian while handcrafting jewelry.
-And while the bliss of motherhood halted my career in television, my thirst to weave beauty and creativity into everyday life never floundered.
-In 2014 Designs by Alina was founded as a fine jewelry design studio which grew to include a collection of gifts and home accents.
+An unrelenting quest to expand my creative horizons led me to further study acting, painting, drawing, voice, dance, and Italian while handcrafting jewelry.
+While the bliss of motherhood halted my career in television, my thirst to weave beauty and creativity into everyday life never floundered.
+In 2014, Designs by Alina was born as a fine jewelry design studio that grew to include a collection of gifts and home accents.

-My thirst for writing was quenched with the Designs by Alina blog, featuring everything from design to motherhood to travel.
+The Designs by Alina blog quenched my thirst for writing, featuring everything from design to motherhood to travel.
 On November 2, 2020, I wrote my first poem, “Civic Sunset,” to free my mind from discord and noise before volunteering for the National Voter Protection Hotline on Election Day.
-This exercise reignited my old obsession with poetry, producing dozens of poems* and a couple of essays that are slowly finding their way to this sanctuary.
+This exercise reignited my old obsession with poetry, producing dozens of poems* and a couple of essays slowly finding their way to this sanctuary.
 I hope you draw beauty, meaning, and light from them.

 *Additional micro poetry can be found on Instagram.
 The account @streetwritersofficial published “Dear Young Poet” and asked me to join their team as senior curator and contest judge, a wonderful experience spanning one year.

-Upon completion of my A levels in England, I returned to the US having never heard of the SAT or ACT exams required for college admission, let alone that students spent three to six months preparing for them.
-Not only was I ill-equipped to face the challenge, but daunted by endless pages of multiple-choice questions, including the ever-dreaded “none” or “all of the above.”
+Upon completing my A levels in England, I returned to the US, having never heard of the SAT or ACT exams required for college admission, let alone that students spent three to six months preparing.
+I was ill-equipped to face the challenge and daunted by endless pages of multiple-choice questions, including the dreaded “none” or “all of the above.”
 As a matter of course, I bombed my test —I really bombed it, for the school insisted that I enroll in remedial English!
-My refusal was enough to convince the admissions director to allow me to challenge my placement test with an essay that garnered me a spot in Honors English.
-All this to say
+My refusal convinced the admissions director to allow me to challenge my placement test with the essay that garnered me a spot in Honors English.
+All this to say that if you love writing, follow your heart, flex that muscle and…

-Remember that teachers, publishers, readers, and fellow writers sing to their own tune.
+Remember that teachers, publishers, readers, and fellow writers sing to their tune.
 What will yours be?